an office in the division of mission and ministry

 How does the program work?

-Once students are designated by the Office of Financial Aid as Montserrat eligible, they are contacted by the Program Administrator, Marina Pastrana, or the current Graduate Assistant.
+Once students are designated by the Office of Financial Aid as Montserrat eligible, they are contacted by the Program Manager or Graduate Assistant.
 Students are informed of the areas of support, potential services, and free tickets provided by Montserrat via e-mail.
-Students must pick up tickets in person from the Montserrat office and meet with Marina Pastrana or the Graduate Assistant to receive any specific resource.
+Students must pick up tickets in person from the Montserrat office and meet with a member of our staff to receive any specific resource.
 Once the student comes into the office they are encouraged to think about other areas of the university with which they need assistance or support.
 One of the main objectives of the program is to ensure that students are experiencing and participating in life at Boston College.
 All students are encouraged to explore the BC motto of “cura personalis," the development of the whole person.
 Montserrat believes in providing students with access to explore the "social, spiritual, and intellectual" areas of the university as well as support to face the perceived and real barriers with which the financially strained Montserrat students encounter.

 Montserrat provides a safe and confidential environment for students to express their struggles, find a supportive community, and an easy access to a network of BC administrators who understand their specific needs.